 By Jennifer Kahtz

 Last week on the blog, we discussed how bringing some of your personal life into your business communications can help bridge the gap between you and your customer.
-This type of vulnerability helps people see you as not just as a cold, impersonal business but a real person who happens to have a passion for what you do.
+This type of vulnerability helps people see you as a real person who happens to have a passion for what you do.
 That will set you apart from the others who simply tout product features.
 If you missed that article, you can find it HERE.

 Rote explanation and conceptual teaching without an experience tie-in is becoming less effective today.
 In my viewpoint, concepts feed the analytical/logical mind.